carrierwaveuploader/carrierwave/README.md

 ## Changing the storage directory

-In order to change where uploaded files are put, just override the +store_dir+ method:
+In order to change where uploaded files are put, just override the `store_dir` method:

     class MyUploader < Merb::Upload::Uploader
       def store_dir